 On September 30 ODRA issued its decision.
-ODRA dismissed the protests filed by ATA, the Port Authority and the New York Aviation Management Association, holding that those organizations lacked standing challenge the auction since none of the organizations could have bid on the slots.
+ODRA dismissed the protests filed by ATA, the Port Authority and the New York Aviation Management Association, holding that those lacked standing organizations challenge the auction since none of the organizations could have bid on the slots.
 ODRA refused to reach the issue of whether the slots were property, for FAA's Acquisition purposes of Management System, concluding that that issue could only be resolved by a Federal court.
-However, ODRA went on conclude that there were deficiencies in the slot auction notice and that FAA's Acquisition
+However, ODRA went on to conclude that there were no deficiencies in the slot auction notice and that FAA's Acquisition